Recommended dog aggression books, tools and resources

 You want to learn more about improving dog aggression using clicker training.

-Emma Parson’s provides step by step training exercises that you can follow and she provides practical suggestions.
-More than 40 exercises in an easy-to-follow training recipe formatand includes many creative and effective uses of managing behavior through clicker training.
+Emma Parson provides step-by-step training exercises that you can follow and she provides practical suggestions.
+More than 40 exercises in an easy-to-follow training recipe format and includes many creative and effective uses of managing behavior through clicker training.

 The Power of Positive Dog Training